 CSCCa Continuing Education Program Requirements for Maintaining the Strength and Conditioning Coach Certified (SCCC) Certification

-Completion of 45 CEUs Certified Members must complete 45 CEUs (or 15 CEUs per academic year after certification was obtained) and submit proof of completion to the CSCCa National Office by the CEU Cycle Deadline.
+Completion of 45 CEUs Certified Members must complete 45 CEUs (we recommend you obtain 15 CEUs per academic year after certification was obtained) and submit proof of completion to the CSCCa National Office by the CEU Cycle Deadline.

-Proof of CPR, First Aid, & AED Certification Certified Members must submit proof of CPR, First Aid, and AED Certification (must be valid on July 31, 2019) to the CSCCa National Office by the CEU Cycle Deadline.
-Certifications completed solely online are not accepted.
+Proof of CPR, First Aid, & AED Certification Certified Members must submit proof of CPR, First Aid, and AED Certification (must be valid on July 31, 2022 which is the CSCCa National Office CEU Cycle Deadline) We recommend going through the American Red Cross, the American Heart Association, or the National Safety Council.
+While hands-on courses for all three certifications are ideal and strongly recommended, effective August 1, 2019, First Aid Courses are no longer required to include a hands-on portion.
+CPR/AED Courses, however, must include a hands-on portion and courses completed solely online will not be accepted.

 Purpose of Continuing Education